-One of the biggest mistakes in QA is waiting until the end to do it.
+One of the biggest mistakes in marketing quality assurance is waiting until the end to do it.
 Not only does this create unnecessary stress, but it also adds to your workload and can cause you to forget even the simplest things.

-Instead, do QA checks as you go along.
+Instead, do content quality assurance checks as you go along.
 You’re still going to want to do a final, comprehensive QA check at the end.
 But doing it as you go along ensures that you aren’t mindlessly copying and pasting things from a spreadsheet as quickly as possible and creating a hotbed for typos and errors as you rush to get a final version out the door.

 When you’re doing the full QA, it’s a good idea to have different departments sign off.
 Be sure that it’s not the same person who developed it, as we discussed.
 This process allows you to confirm that different departments have signed off on various points, and there are confirmations in place to ensure that everything has been checked.
 This method also presents a great opportunity for senior-level employees involved in the confirmation process to mentor less seasoned employees.